Installing Ubuntu Server on M.2 Drives for Pi5 SBCs.

 What is a Raspberry Pi?

-A Raspberry Pi is an SBC (single-board computer) that is a little larger than a credit card, specifically 85mm x 56mm in size.
+A Raspberry Pi is a single-board computer, or SBC, that is a little larger than a credit card, specifically 85mm x 56mm in size.
 It looks like a miniature motherboard but all the components, like the CPU, memory, wireless module, USB ports, and the network port are already (and permanently) installed.
 Hardware upgrades are enabled through the use of ‘hats’.
 A hat is a circuit board that is installed on top of, or below, the Raspberry Pi.
 Hats have pins that electrically connect to the header of the Pi, and may also include a ribbon cable that also provides a connection to the SBC.

-Assembling a Pi5 that Supports an M.2 Drive.
+Assembling a Pi5 that Supports an M.2 NVMe Drive.

-I install the M.2 drive, the drive with Ubuntu Server 24.4 LTS installed, into the NVMe hat and use the included short screw to secure the drive.
+• I install the M.2 NVMe drive, the drive with Ubuntu Server 24.4 LTS installed, into the NVMe hat and use the included short screw to secure the drive.

 My Use Case.